petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/syncing-sites-and-contacts.md

 1. In your Liferay DXP instance, open the Global Menu (![Global Menu](../images/icon-applications-menu.png)).
 Navigate to _Configuration_ &rarr; _Instance Settings_.
 Under _Platform_, click _Analytics Cloud_.
 Click _Select Contacts_.

 1. Under the Contact Sync Options, click _Sync Contacts_.
 Use the switch to enable _Sync All_ to sync all your contacts.
 Alternatively, click _Sync by User Groups_ or _Sync by Organizations_ if you prefer to sync a subset of your contacts.
 Click _Save and Next_.
-For this example, syncing all your contacts will sync four contacts (the three individuals created above and the Test administrator user).

 1. Liferay DXP stores contact data in two separate tables (Contact and User).
 Switch between the _Contact_ tab and _User_ tab to select the fields to sync.
 Analytics Cloud requires some fields to be synced, so those are grayed out.
 For this example, keep the default selection.
 Click _Save_.